Suzehva/QuizWhiz/README.md

 </div>

-## QuizWiz: Interactive Voice-Based Quizzing Made Fun with an LLM! 🎓
+## QuizWiz: Interactive Quizzing Made Fun with an LLM! 🎓